Updated September 24, 2020

 What is my recovery from surgery like?

+The recovery process for a facelift lasts for several days.
 A bulky dressing is applied after the procedure and this is changed to a light dressing in 2-3 days.
 Sometimes an elastic wrap or support is used to give gentle compression to the operated areas after the dressings are removed.
 Sometimes ice packs are applied to the sides of the face to help reduce discomfort and swelling.
 There is usually a moderate amount of swelling and bruising after a facelift.
 You should try to sleep with your head and shoulders elevated to help reduce the amount of swelling.
 You may bathe the day after surgery, but do not get the dressings wet.
 You may shower and shampoo your hair once Dr. Kirby has removed the dressings.
 You may remove the elastic support to shower or bathe.
 Men should be able to shave after approximately 3 to 5 days.
 Initial discomfort is controlled with oral medication.
 Stitches are usually removed in 5 to 7 days.